When is the Albanese morphism an algebraic fiber space in positive characteristic?: Minimal surfaces with -split Albanese morphism

-Since $\pi$ is a finite \'etale morphism of degree not divisible by $p$, the upper horizontal morphism in the above splits.
-Then the diagonal morphism also splits, and hence so is the left morphism.
-Consequently, we see that $X$ is $F$-split over $A$.
-When $p=2$ and $A$ is ordinary, $F_A^*\E\in\E_A(2,2)$ as shown by Theorem \ref{thm:facts_ell} (3).
-Then by Proposition \ref{prop:deg0}, we see that $a_{A^1}:X_{A^1}\to A^1$ is $F$-split.
-Replacing $\pi$ by $F_A$, we can prove the assertion by the same argument as the above.
-Next we prove the only if part by contraposition.
-Assume that $p=2$ and $A$ is supersingular.
-Then Theorem \ref{thm:facts_ell} (3) shows that ${F_A}^*\E\in\E_A(2,2)$.
-Hence as seen in Proposition \ref{prop:deg0}, $a_{A^1}:X_{A^1}\to A^1$ is not $F$-split.
-This requires that $a:X\to A$ is also not $F$-split, which completes the proof. \end{proof}
+By the above argument, the right vertical morphism splits.
+Since $p\nmid\deg\rho$, the upper horizontal morphism splits, so the diagonal one also splits, and hence so does the left vertical one, i.e., $a:X\to A$ is $F$-split.
+When $p=2$ and $A$ is ordinary, Theorem~\ref{thm:facts_ell}~(3) tells us that $F_A^*\mathcal E\in\mathcal E_A(2,2)$.
+Proposition~\ref{prop:deg0} then shows that $a_{A^1}:X_{A^1}\to A^1$ is $F$-split.
+Replacing $\rho$ by $F_A$, we can prove the assertion by the same argument as the above.